-Welcome to the People, Places, and Events views
+Welcome to the Media, People, Places, and Events views

-The exercises that make up the remainder of this exercise make up a detailed exploration of the three new Organizer views.
-Having completed the People tagging workflow, students start with an introduction to the People view.
-Before switching to the Places view, they will return to Media view to launch the Add Places workflow.
+The exercises that make up the remainder of this exercise make up a detailed exploration of the Organizer's three tagging views.
+Having begun People tagging in the media view, students are then introduced to the People view.
+Before switching to the Places view, they will return to launch the Add Location workflow from the Media view.
 Similarly, they will create a new Event from the Media view before looking at the Events view.

-Make sure that students understand that none of these views is "populated" until there are photos in the catalog with the respective type of tag.
-For extra teaching opportunities, look for functionality and options not specifically explored in the exercises, such as the List tab on the Map panel in Places view.
+Make sure that students understand that the Media view is not an essential part of these tagging procedures-the process can start in the People, Paces, and Events views, where the new Unnamed, UnPinned, and Suggested modes give access to those media files in the catalog that are as yet un-tagged.
+For extra teaching opportunities, look for functionality, commands and options not specifically explored in the exercises..

-The People, Places, and Events tags created and applied through this portion of the lesson form an essential basis for the exercises in Lesson 3; students should take care to complete all of the steps as directed so that their catalogs will be structured as expected.
+The People, Places, and Events tags created and applied through this portion of the lesson form an essential basis for the exercises in Lesson 3: students should take care to complete all of the steps as directed so that their catalogs will be structured as expected.